Storage water heater

 A storage water heater, or a hot water system (HWS), is a domestic water heating appliance that uses a hot water storage tank to maximize water heating capacity and provide instantaneous delivery of hot water.
-Conventional storage water heaters use a variety of fuels, including natural gas, propane, fuel oil, and electricity.
+Conventional storage water heaters may use a variety of energy sources, including electricity and fuels such as natural gas, propane or fuel oil.
 Less conventional water heating technologies, such as heat pump water heaters and solar water heaters, can also be categorized as storage water heaters.

 Difference between a storage heater and an instant heater

-The primary difference between a storage heater and an instant heater is that a storage system can deliver hot water instantly, and an instant heater takes an amount of time to heat the water first.
+The primary difference between a storage heater and an instant heater is that a storage heater heats the water and stores it for later use, while an instant heater heats the water on demand.